Chiltern Arts Festival 2021: Rescheduled

 On the final night of the Festival, the City of London Sinfonia explore the idea of musical identity: with a programme that features Mendelssohn, Britten and Wagner, we hear works written by two composers who were still in their teens and discovering their own musical identities, and one that absolutely paints a picture of a time, place and person.

-We hope still to bring you something we will never again take for granted: the luxury of experiencing a week of live in-person concerts – the vibrations of the room, those real human moments, and the sheer joy of sharing the experience with others.
-We can't wait to to welcome both new friends and familiar faces to what we promise will be a safe, comfortable environment.
+We hope you will join us, now in May, for something we will never again take for granted: the luxury of experiencing a week of live in-person concerts – the vibrations of the room, those real human moments, and the sheer joy of sharing the experience with others.
+We can't wait to welcome both new friends and familiar faces to what we promise will be a safe, comfortable environment.

 Covid-19 Precautions and Policies

 The safety of our audience, staff and artists at Chiltern Arts events is our top priority – right next to your enjoyment of the event of course!
 We have summarised here the precautions we are taking and the policies we will have in place for our events in May.
 We also have full risk assessments in place for each venue, all our staff, artists and volunteers are fully aware of our policies and are all required to follow the same safety procedures as our audiences.

 We are fully aware of current government guidelines, and will update our policies should these guidelines change.

 Click the titles below to read our Covid-19 Policies and our Promise to You with regard to cancellations.

 If you have any questions please don't hesitate to contact us.

 - Face coverings are mandatory whilst inside except when consuming refreshments whilst seated.

 - Hand sanitising stations will be available at multiple points in the venue